 The punch was Get Naked’s Green Machine juice purchased in bulk at Costco, but you could do any recipe or color.
 Keep it 100% juice.
 We don’t need to load our kids down with artificial colors or sweeteners when there are so many beautiful colors available in nature.
 This party punch looks yummy.

 Pin the Tail on the Elephant

-This was just a spin off the old classic, Pin the Tail on the Donkey.
-Each child is blindfolded and spun around 3 times and set in the direction of the elephant where they have one opportunity to place the elephants tail…without feeling around.
+This was just a spin-off of the old classic, Pin the Tail on the Donkey.
+Each child is blindfolded and spun around 3 times and set in the direction of the elephant where they have one opportunity to place the elephant’s tail…without feeling around.

 Hide n’ Seek Treasure Stones (aka Elephant Dung)

 Who doesn’t like to play hide n’ seek?
 Hiding homemade elephant dung all around the property for our young jungle explorers to discover and inspect was really the cherry on top of the party.
 It doesn’t take a whole lot of effort to take something ordinary and make it extraordinary.
 With only a few ingredients you most likely already have around the house, you can turn everyday flour and coffee grounds into mounds of giggles and hidden treasures.

 By mixing flour, salt, sand, and coffee grounds together into a ball and hiding a small treasure inside, these Treasure Stones can be formed into anything from elephant droppings to horse dung (for a cowboy party).
 Scattered all over, the children delighted in searching out the property next to trees or under bushes to find their treasures.

 Treasure Stones are hard on the outside, yet easily break open to display the treasure inside.
 Because the stones bake at such a low temperature, they are protected from melting inside the biscuits.
 Some common items you can hide inside them are: